30 Mar Keep Your Business Growing During an Extended Quarantine Stay-at-Home Era

 Don’t treat these as Band-Aid solutions and services.
 Take them seriously, and operate on the assumption that you’re going to need to do business this way forever.
 Add them to your web experience.
 Create forms and automation.
 Give them polish.
 Taking them seriously will provide longevity and show your customers (and new customers) that you’ve gone the extra mile to adapt to their new lives.

-You know your “why”, because that’s where you started documenting this process.
+You know your “why” because that’s where you started documenting this process.
 Messaging to roll your new solutions out should all but write itself.
 Of course, having a badass agency partner to help you roll this out quickly and efficiently is always a great idea. #winkwink

-You might just find that, if and when the quarantine, stay-at-home era comes to an end, these new services become part of your new “old” business.
+You might just find that, if and when the quarantine, a stay-at-home era comes to an end, these new services become part of your new “old” business.
 After all, we already need solutions that are more convenient for our customers.
 For some, these will continue to be that needed convenience.
 This presents an opportunity to actually grow your business during and after the “whoa Karen, back up” era.

 Start thinking.
 Start talking.
 Start solving.
 Stay alive.